 In this paper we prove our results using term by term analysis of the defining equations.
-As a consequence of the Hibert-Mumfod criterion (Corollary~\ref{corl2.6}), one obtains a 1-parameter subgroup $\lambda$ of $G$ that acts linearly on $\mathbb{P}^1\times\mathbb{P}^2$.
-This enables us to choose coordinates on $\mathbb{P}^1\times\mathbb{P}^2$ and with this coordinate, we obtain the equations for the divisor.
+As a consequence of the Hibert-Mumfod criterion, one obtains a one-parameter subgroup $\lambda$ of $G$ that acts linearly on $\mathbb{P}^1\times\mathbb{P}^2$.
+This enables us to choose coordinates on $\mathbb{P}^1\times\mathbb{P}^2$ and with this coordinate, we obtain the equations for the divisors.
 This process is repeated for each of the divisors.

 This article is arranged as follows.
-In Section $2$ we recall the preliminaries about GIT quotients, stable and semi-stable points, Hilbert Mumford criterion for stability and classification of isolated hypersurface singularities.
+In Section $2$ we recall the preliminaries about Hilbert-Mumford criterion for stability and classification of isolated surface singularities.
 In Section $3$, we describe irreducible semi-stable surfaces and prove the following result.

-\begin{thm}(\ref{thm3.1}) Let $S=Z(f)$ be an irreducible (2,2)-type surface.
-Then $S$ is semi-stable if and only if for all $P=P_1\times P_2\in S_{\text{sing}}$ satisfies each of the following conditions:
+\begin{thm} Let $S=Z(f)$ be an irreducible (2,2)-type surface.
+Then $S$ is semi-stable if and only if for all $P=P_1\times P_2\in S_{\text{sing}}$ each of the following conditions is satisfied:

-(i) The tangent cone of $S$ at $P$ is not a pull back of a tangent cone of $P_2$ by the map $p_2$,
+(i) The tangent cone of $S$ at $P$ is not a pull back of a tangent cone of $P_2$ by the map $p_2$.